Skip to main content

 How it works

-Training frequency dictates how often a muscle group receives a growth stimulus.
-When a muscle is trained, it undergoes damage and then repairs and adapts, a process known as muscle protein synthesis (MPS).
-MPS is elevated for 24-48 hours post-training in trained individuals.
-Higher frequencies (e.g., 2-3 times per week per muscle group) allow for more frequent spikes in MPS, potentially leading to greater cumulative hypertrophy over time, provided total weekly volume is adequate and recovery is managed.
-The calculation is simply counting the number of sessions targeting a specific muscle group or body part within a defined period (e.g., a week).
-For instance, if you train chest on Monday and Thursday, your chest training frequency is 2 times per week.
+Training frequency sets how often a muscle group receives a growth stimulus.
+After training, a muscle is damaged then repairs and adapts via muscle protein synthesis (MPS).
+MPS stays elevated for 24-48 hours post-session in trained individuals.
+Higher frequencies (2-3 sessions per muscle group per week) drive more frequent MPS spikes, which can yield greater cumulative hypertrophy as long as total weekly volume and recovery hold up.
+To calculate, count sessions targeting a muscle group within the period — chest trained Monday and Thursday means chest frequency is 2× per week.

 Example